Meme Encyclopedia

 About

-Samuel Johnson Reading refers to a reaction image featuring a 1775 painting of English writer Samuel Johnson reading with a confused look on his face.
-The image has been used since early 2012 as part of the What the Fuck Am I Reading? meme, which focuses on people and characters who appear disturbed or perplexed by the contents of a book.
-Samuel Johnson's meme has also been parodied, redrawn and turned into other memetic formats.
+Samuel Johnson Reading, also known as Man Looking At Book, is a reaction image format and classical art meme featuring a 1775 painting of English writer Samuel Johnson reading a rolled folded-up book with a confused look on his face.
+The picture has been used since the early 2010s as part of the What the Fuck Am I Reading? and Dafuq Did I Just Read? memes, which focus on people and characters who appear disturbed or perplexed by the contents of something they just read about, ranging from social media comments and news articles to lore and other media.
+Samuel Johnson's meme has also been parodied, redrawn and turned into other memetic formats over the years.

 Origin

-On March 17th, 2012, FunnyJunk[1] user mugglemasher uploaded a picture of a 1775 painting of English writer Samuel Johnson reading with a confused look on his face, along with the caption "Dafuq did I just read?" (shown below).
+On March 17th, 2012, FunnyJunk[1] user mugglemasher uploaded a picture of a 1775 painting of English writer Samuel Johnson reading with a confused look on his face, along with the caption, "Dafuq did I just read?" (shown below).
+The post received just seven upvotes in 12 years but is the earliest known example still discoverable online.

 Spread